-Umpire: The Umpire should be in position to rule on any contact with the snapper.
-He may adjust his position to 8 to 10 yards off the line of scrimmage.
+Umpire: The Umpire should always be opposite the Referee, even if the Referee is on the wrong side of the punter, and be in position to rule on any contact with the snapper.
+He should be positioned 8 to 10 yards from the line of scrimmage (LOS) and no wider than the offensive guard on his side to have clear line of sight of the snapper before and during the play.
 Together with the Referee, he will count Team K players and give the appropriate signal when there are 11 players or less.
 When the offensive team is in a scrimmage kick formation, the Umpire should verbally warn Team R players not to charge directly into the snapper.
 Also, when in a scrimmage kick formation, the Umpire must remember that Team A is exempt from the 50-79 numbering requirement, but the Umpire must note other numbers in case a forward pass is thrown.
 Be alert for holding by either team, especially any "pull and shoot" action by Team R. He must assist the Referee in determining if the ball was tipped in or behind the neutral zone.
 After the kick has crossed the neutral zone, and action in the line has cleared, turn and move toward the return area to observe action by players in the second wave of pursuit on the Line Judge's side of the field.
 After the ball becomes dead, be on the appropriate yard line to spot the ball.
 If the kick is blocked and picked up by a member of the receiving team, the Umpire must follow the play and cover action around and behind the runner.